 The Best Uses for Pork Rinds

 Pork rinds are praised within the ketogenic community because they can be used in several ways.
-The most common types of pork rinds you can purchase include:
+The most common types you can purchase include:

 - Crushed and used as breadcrumbs.
 In the mood for chicken tenders but don’t want to cheat?
 Use crushed pork rinds as a breadcrumb alternative to satisfy your cravings while still staying in ketosis.